signmotion/thematic_names/README.md

 5. Names doesn't contain double spaces.

 6. Any new word in name starts with capital letter with language-dependent exceptions.
-Exclude words: ['a', 'and', 'by', 'in', 'of', 'on', 'or'].
+Excluded words: ['a', 'and', 'by', 'in', 'of', 'on', 'or'].

 7. Names contains only accepted abc in the language.

 8. The length of names is from 2 characters and does not exceed 120 characters.

 9. Any word in the name contains at least 2 characters with language-dependent exceptions.
-Exlude words: see the principle 6.
+Exluded words: see the principle 6.

-10. The first word in the name has no such word in it: TODO.
+10. The first word in the name has no such word in it: ['above', 'ahead', 'behind', 'below', 'bottom', 'down', 'east', 'far', 'great', 'greater', 'left', 'lower', 'near', 'nearest', 'new', 'newest', 'north', 'next', 'old', 'oldest', 'previos', 'previuos', 'right', 'south', 'top', 'up', 'upper', 'west']].

 ## Welcome